 Balzac and the Little Chinese Seamstress by Sijie Dai.

 Balzac and the Little Chinese Seamstress tells the story of two hapless city boys exiled to a remote mountain village for re-education during China’s infamous Cultural Revolution.
 There the two friends meet the daughter of the local tailor and discover a hidden stash of Western classics in Chinese translation.
-As they flirt with the seamstress and secretly devour these banned works, the two friends find transit from their grim surroundings to worlds they never imagined.Host Library: Philip Read Memorial Library, Plainfield, 675-6866, no online catalog.
+As they flirt with the seamstress and secretly devour these banned works, the two friends find transit from their grim surroundings to worlds they never imagined.Host Library: Philip Read Memorial Library, Plainfield, 675-6866.

 Beautiful Ruins by Jess Walter.